ceph/ceph/doc/mgr/rgw.rst

   spec:
     rgw_frontend_port: 5500

-.. note:: The spec file used by RGW has the same format as the one used by cephadm.
+.. note:: The spec file used by RGW has the same format as the one used by the orchestrator.
 Thus,
-          the user can provide any cephadm rgw supported parameter as any other advanced configuration items such as SSL certificates etc.
+          the user can provide any orchestration supported rgw parameters including advanced configuration features such as SSL certificates etc.

 Realm Credentials Token
 -----------------------

-User can list the available tokens for the created (or already existing) realms.
+Users can list the available tokens for the created (or already existing) realms.
 The token is a base64 string that encapsulates the realm information and its master zone endpoint authentication data.
 Following is an example of the `ceph rgw realm tokens` output: